 You must be willing to give constructive criticism.
 But keep in mind that some writers don’t take criticism well, and you’ll have to deal with angry writers from time to time.

 How much you can earn: Freelance editors make about $20 per hour, on average.
 Editing scientific and technical material tends to pay more than books, newspapers and similar media.

 How to get started: Upwork is the best place to go to land editing gigs.
 On Upwork, clients post jobs you can apply for.
 If a client picks you, you negotiate terms, and then the client extends an offer when you reach an agreement.

-Pro tip: If you’re looking to run a profitable blog, take a part-time editing job with successful blog to get an inside look at a successful operation.
+Pro tip: If you’re looking to run a profitable blog, take a part-time editing job with a successful blog to get an inside look at a successful operation.

 Many online businesses generate a healthy income selling paid subscription newsletters.
 Some entrepreneurs — such as email copywriter Ben Settle or SEO expert Marie Haynes (I subscribe and highly recommend her letter) — make it a large part of their business (if not the main product).